Key Takeaways for Building a Strong Bond with Your Dog:

 Sign Explanation

-Your Dog Seeks Out Your Company A dog that enjoys being near you, whether following you from room to room or relaxing by your side, is showing signs of attachment and trust.
+Your Dog Seeks Out Your Company A dog that enjoys being near you, whether following you from room to room or relaxing by your side, shows signs of attachment and trust.

-Your Dog Makes Eye Contact Prolonged eye contact is a sign of trust and affection, releasing oxytocin (the “love hormone”) in both dogs and humans.
+Your Dog Makes Eye Contact Prolonged eye contact shows trust and affection, releasing oxytocin (the “love hormone”) in dogs and humans.

 They Respond to Your Commands Consistent response to commands indicates trust, respect, and a clear line of communication between you and your dog.